Bitcoin, altcoins, and stablecoins: What's the difference?

 Altcoins: Bitcoin’s many competitors

-Altcoins (short for “alternative coins”) are any cryptocurrencies that aren’t Bitcoin.
-The first altcoin appeared in 2011, and since then, developers have been tweaking and innovating to create coins that are faster, cheaper, and more energy-efficient.
-Some altcoins run on Bitcoin’s blockchain, while others, like Ethereum, have their own unique networks designed for different purposes-think smart contracts and decentralised apps.
+Altcoins (short for 'alternative coins') refer to all cryptocurrencies other than Bitcoin.
+The first altcoin appeared in 2011, and since then, developers have introduced enhancements and innovations to create coins that are faster, cheaper, and more energy-efficient.
+Some altcoins run on Bitcoin’s blockchain, while others, like Ethereum, have their own unique networks designed for different purposes.
+Think smart contracts and decentralised applications.

 Can you trade Altcoins on Deriv?

 Absolutely!
-Many traders love altcoins for their volatility-big price swings mean big opportunities.
-But with great opportunity comes great risk.
-That’s why, on Deriv, you don’t need to buy or own altcoins to trade them.
-Whether you’re trading CFDs or using multipliers, you’re simply predicting price movements.
-If your prediction is right, you profit-without the hassle of wallets or private keys.
+Many traders love altcoins for their volatility.
+Large price fluctuations can offer major opportunities, but with increased risk.
+On Deriv, you don’t need to buy or own altcoins to trade them.
+Whether you’re trading CFDs or using multipliers, you’re speculating on price movements.
+If your prediction is right, you profit without the hassle of wallets or private keys.

 Of course, risk is still part of the game.
 A good trading strategy, risk management tools like stop loss, and solid technical analysis can help keep you on the safer side.